-- 2. The Academic Standards Officer will refer the challenge to a member of Senate or the Senior Management Team who has had no involvement with the student or the complaint.
+- 2. The Academic Standards Officer (or nominee) will refer the challenge to an appropriately qualified and experienced senior member of staff, from the roster of Student Casework practitioners approved by Senate, who has had no involvement with the student or the complaint.
 The challenge will be copied to University staff for information only, and no response from them will be sought or anticipated at this stage. - 3.
-If valid grounds for doing so are identified, the Academic Standards Officer will convene another Complaints Panel under the formal stage of these procedures.
+If valid grounds for doing so are identified, the Academic Standards Officer (or nominee) will convene another Complaints Panel under the formal stage of these procedures.
 This will be convened with a different membership to ensure objectivity.
-If valid grounds are not identified, the Academic Standards Officer will advise the complainant that the University's internal complaints procedures have been exhausted and issue a Completion of Procedures Letter accordingly (as per Section 17.11 of this Framework). - 4.
+If valid grounds are not identified, the Academic Standards Officer (or nominee) will advise the complainant that the University's internal complaints procedures have been exhausted and issue a Completion of Procedures Letter accordingly (as per Section 17.11 of this Framework). - 4.
 The review stage will normally be concluded within fifteen working days of the receipt of the challenge.
 If a delay is envisaged, the complainant will be notified in writing before the end of the fifteen working day period.
 Where it is agreed that another Complaints Panel should be convened under the formal stage of these procedures, the timescales set out in Section 17.9 of this Framework will apply and the processing time recorded for the complaint will be reset accordingly.